Tafari-K/tasknest/README.md

 “Post a Review” button caused template crash `(NoReverseMatch)` on customer dashboard | The add_review URL requires a job_id, but the template did not pass any arguments | Updated template to pass review.job.id inside the loop and properly attach review action to each job | ✅ Fixed  | Add: post review feature to customer dashboard; fixed URL logic by passing job_id into add_review link |
 |Django admin login crashed with `RelatedObjectDoesNotExist: User has no profile` | Superuser accounts do not automatically generate a Profile object, causing role checks to fail when admin logs in | Added `"admin"` role to `ROLE_CHOICES` and manually created a Profile for the superuser to prevent missing-profile errors | ✅ Fixed | Fix: Added 'admin' role to Profile model and created Profile for superuser to prevent login errors | Fix :admin login error by adding admin role and creating superuser Profile|

+## Screenshots
+*(To be added later)*

 ## Testing
+Manual and Automated testing was conducted to ensure the functionality and reliability of TaskNest.
+Below is a summary of the testing approach:

 *(To be added later)*

 ## Deployment